Japanuspus/adventofcode/2023/README.md

 The code maps the initial point pairs to a `Block`-structure which does not add any value.
 Also, since all the data structures were dense, I ended up using `usize`-indices rather than block refs.
 Not very rusty, really.

 - Extension: Remove the blocks-structure.

+## Day 23: A Long Walk (4.5s)

+Parsed directly to the contracted graph, but failed to realize I was adding most paths from both ends.
+This made the brute force for part 2 time out.